7Block Labs

 Example 3: Custom Hybrid Approach

-Some projects combine on-chain and off-chain mechanisms: use ERC-2981 for standard sales, supplemented by off-chain agreements for special cases like exclusive licensing or tiered royalties.
+Some projects blend both on-chain and off-chain methods.
+They use ERC-2981 for regular sales, while turning to off-chain agreements for special scenarios, such as exclusive licensing or different tiers of royalties.

 Best Practices for Royalty Enforcement